 Josh moved to Oregon in 1996 to escape the Iowa winters, summers, springs and falls of his youth.
 He flipped burgers at McDonald's for 3 months before getting hired as AHA's first ever male receptionist.
 Having worked for a vet in Iowa, he had the required experience to challenge the state boards when AHA needed another CVT in 1998.
 He became our fourth CVT at the time.
 He spent a few years at another hospital in town, but came back to AHA in 2007, and has been here ever since.
 In April of 2020 he was promoted to Hospital Administrator.
-Besides veterinary medicine, his passions are singing, playing guitar, race simulators and making goofy faces at his wife and new son.
-He has two silly cats and two even sillier dogs.
+Besides veterinary medicine, his passions are singing, playing music, race simulators and making goofy faces at his wife and kids.
+He has a mischievous cat and a sweet senior dog.